Starting A Pattern Design Studio by Stephanie Breeze

 Stephanie Breeze is a freelance illustrator and textile designer working from her home studio based in Cheltenham, England.
 She also has her own line of products comprised of beautiful scarves, notebooks and postcards.
-We love her highly detailed, feminine aesthetic and were excited to learn more about her design background and current business:
+We love her highly detailed, feminine aesthetic and were excited to learn more about her design background and starting her pattern design studio.

 “The road to setting up my own studio, involved working in a few different positions in the fashion and creative industries before getting to where I am today.
 After leaving university I took a job as a merchandiser for a clothing supplier, this role allowed me to see the fashion industry from a different angle and gave me an understanding about how buyers and designers operate.